-Hygge (pronounced hue-gah) is a Danish concept and attitude to life, that focuses on living in the moment, and feeling the joy there is in everyday routines and activities.
-It’s an art of creating feelings of cosiness, happiness, familiarity, simplicity, comfort and anything that brings that warm feeling of contentment.
-It could be the simple act of lighting a candle, snuggling under a blanket, or sipping tea by the fire when its cold outside.
+Hygge (pronounced hue-gah) is a Danish concept and attitude to life, that focuses on living in the moment, and feeling the joy there is in everyday routines and activities

 Early Years settings which are adopting this approach found children’s behaviours changing to a more positive note, as the calming atmosphere allowed for more focus and engagement on their own interests in play and promoting friendship, self-confidence and peaceful play will help to manage children’s emotions.

-- Atmosphere- creating a cosy and relaxing homely atmosphere
+- Atmosphere: Fostering a cosy and relaxing homely ambiance.

-- Presence- focus on their current interests in the present moment
+- Presence: Encouraging a focus on the present moment and current interests.

-- Togetherness- spend time with friends and family
+- Togetherness: Emphasising quality time spent with friends and family.

 Incorporating a Hygge environment in our nursery settings

-- There is minimal clutter in the rooms to encourage a serene and open learning environment for exploration.
+- We maintain minimal clutter in the rooms to encourage a serene and open learning environment for exploration.

 Hygge is a long term investment in self-care and a commitment to providing warmth and happiness around you.
 Wellbeing has long since been overlooked and should be the forefront of health and overall happiness; more importantly it’s a mindset to try to surround yourself with.
 Developing and maintaining this helps you be the best versions of yourself.
 Make the most of your precious moments as well as the simple things in life!